Ant tribe: Background

 After reading "The Down Youth" (向下的青春), an article in China Newsweek about the difficult living conditions of college graduates born in the 1980s, the PKU social scientist Lian Si began to research the living conditions of college graduates.
 Lian found that there was a similarity between the hard-working, smart and "stuck on the ground" ants and the struggling crowds of city-dwelling college graduates.
 This led Lian to coin the viral phrase "ant tribe".
 The college graduates, with degrees in economics, engineering, management and medicine, and based upon a seven-city survey are earning on average US$286 (CNY 1,904) a month as reported in 2010.
 The 2010 Annual Report on the Development of Chinese Talent, which reports the results of another survey, estimates that there are 1 million people who fit the definition of ant tribe members living in slum conditions.

 A key characteristic of the ant tribe is their optimism.
-After completing their college education, the young people often seek to stay in urban areas to maximize their career prospects.
+After college education, young people often stay in urban areas to maximize their career prospects.
 As a result, they accept the short-term consequences of starting-level positions for which they are over-qualified, believing that they will rise to their desired job level in time.
-There's a correlation between the prestige of one's degree and the size of the city that they hope to eventually stay in.
-Students from the best colleges generally flock to big cities, while students who have only completed vocational training are more likely to vie for positions in smaller cities.
+There's a correlation between the prestige of degree and the size of the city that they hope to live.
+Students from the best colleges generally flock to big cities, while students with vocational training are more likely to vie for positions in smaller cities.

 To control costs, ant tribe people are likely to rent small rooms or share a crowded small apartment in the city slums.
-Accommodations are often spartan: little furniture and no air conditioning, even as the temperatures in the major cities of China frequently exceed 100 °F (38 °C).
+Accommodation is often spartan: little furniture and no air conditioning, even as the temperatures in the major cities of China frequently exceed 100 °F (38 °C).
 Some ant tribe dwellings have no window and many utilize a shared bath, unless their owners are able and willing to shoulder the costs for a private bath.
 Some have no access to hot water or heating.
 These apartments, while located in the major cities of China and host college-educated people, are noted to resemble slums in third-world countries.